Coronavirus: Rath Yatra can not be allowed this year: Supreme Court

 India's case fatality rate (CFR) or the proportion of death to the total number of cases has gone up to 3.4 per cent from 2.9 per cent with the jump in the death toll.

-On Wednesday Prime Minister Narendra Modi held the second round of meeting with the Chief Ministers on the COVID-19 situation where he made it clear there will be not be any further lockdown in the country.
+On Wednesday Prime Minister Narendra Modi held the second round of meeting with the Chief Ministers on the COVID-19 situation where he made it clear there will not be any further lockdown in the country.